phxgg/lol-client-drop/README.md

 <b><u>Please note:</u></b> For macOS users, you must open whatever number of clients you want <b>before</b> logging in to any account.
 When you login to any account you won't be able to start a new client.

+# ToDo:

+* The script right now is kinda heavy when running.
+Top priority is to make it run smoothly.

 # Disclaimer